burke86/astro_rcnn/README.md

 Examples of Astro R-CNN deblending on a real DECam image.

 This is a simple repository intended for demonstration purposes.
+Generalization of this code to other surveys, prediction of source profiles, and various improvements are currently a WIP.
 For use with full-scale images or surveys, please contact the authors.

 ## Training: